-The 6028TR-HTR/HTFR includes two 1600 watt power supplies, which are auto-switching capable.
+The SC217HD+ chassis includes two redundant, hot-plug 1280 Watt power supplies.
+This power supply is auto-switching capable.
 This enables it to automatically sense and operate at a 100v to 240v input voltage.
 An amber light will be illuminated on the power supply when the power is off.
 An illuminated green light indicates that the power supply is operating.